 Fannie Mae’s HomeReady loan resembles Freddie Mac’s Home Possible program and is also a conventional mortgage.

 You can get into a home with as little as 3% down, and non-occupant co-borrowers are allowed.

-But with HomeReady, you can also count income from a boarder or roommate who will move into the new home with you.
+But with HomeReady, you can also count income from an approved type boarder, such as a live-in personal assistance who pays you rent.
 The additional income may increase your homebuying power, and you may be able to buy a larger or more expensive home.